anthocdev/awadstack-front/README.md

 **Modifications**

-- Using chakra alerts, skeleton and grids
+- Using many other chakraUI elements
 - Repurposed to a movie DB with option to comment
 - Different behaviour for higher access level users
 - Component and Method structures